mpiannucci/react-native-context-menu-view/README.md

 System icon color is only available on Android.

-Custom icon is iOS only and refers to an svg name that is provided in Assets.xcassets.
+Custom icon is iOS only and refers to an svg asset name that is provided in Assets.xcassets.
+When both systemIcon and customIcon are provided, customIcon will take a higher priority and it will override systemIcon.

 Custom icon color is iOS only and needs to be provided in this format: processColor('#385858') or processColor('green'). processColor() is from the react-native library.